arunppsg/arunppsg.github.io/content/now.md

     - Offer lasts till Jan 17, 2026

-2. Pair of 1.25 kg Fractional plates ([pic1](https://drive.google.com/file/d/1LVmC4nzncuAFtblh0wzlvkut1Xt3dq3S/view?usp=sharing), [pic2](https://drive.google.com/file/d/17tC_UEyZCKyN6QlTfrg0uw7yHm39i3z2/view?usp=sharing))

-    - Many gym owners have plates of 2.5kg and upwards but not fractional plates.
-Fractional plates of 1.25 kg help in progressive overload as you increment 2.5kg in a workout instead of 5kg in hard exercises like squats, bench press, over head press.
-They are the most useful equipment for incremental workouts and strength training like [stronglifts program](https://stronglifts.com/stronglifts-5x5/).

-    - The product is minimally used, good condition and it lasts.

-    - Price: Rs.
-730 (Original cost: Rs.
-1500)

-In case you are interested in any of the above two, write to me at <a href="mailto:mcgusty1k@gmail.com">mcgusty1k@gmail.com</a>.
+In case you are interested in the above, write to me at <a href="mailto:mcgusty1k@gmail.com">mcgusty1k@gmail.com</a>.
 I live in JP Nagar, Bangalore.

 # Time Value of Money